 However, the IDA actor-network still faced challenges.
-While it was granted autonomy and responsibility for most industrial policy functions, it was not granted As such, the IDA was in the position of making executive authority. recommendations to the Minister, who would then consider them before forwarding to government for consideration, this making for a cumbersome and drawn-out decision-making process.
+While the IDA was granted autonomy and responsibility for most industrial policy functions, it was not granted executive authority.
+As such, the IDA was in the position of making recommendations to the Minister, who would then consider them before forwarding to government for consideration, this making for a cumbersome and drawn-out decision-making process.
 Added to this, the IDA's workload and lack of matching resources led to it becoming overworked, such that policy development lost out to administering protectionism.
-Different to what was required of the Department of Industry and Commerce before it, the IDA's administrative burden was made all the more cumbersome by the procedure imposed on it to closely examine each application for protection, which often involved visiting the applicant's business (Walsh, 1983, cited in Girvin, 1989: 178).
+Different to what was required of the Department of Industry and Commerce before it, the IDA's administrative burden was made all the more cumbersome by the procedure imposed on it to closely examine each application for protection, which often involved visiting the applicant's business (GIRVIN, 1989, p.178).

 The IDA chairman sought increased staff and capital resources to promote new industries, along with authority to construct advance factories.
-Although supported by some in government, the request was refused by the Taoiseach (i.e., Prime Minister) and the Ministers for Finance and Industry and Commerce (NAI, MacBride, 9-November-1950, IDA S.14474).
-Thus, despite public assurances of the 'fullest support' of government, the IDA was handicapped by the wide scope of its brief and a concomitant lack of resources.
+Although supported by some in government (e.g., DEPARTMENT OF EXTERNAL AFFAIRS, 1950), the request was refused by the Taoiseach (i.e., Prime Minister) and the Ministers for Finance and Industry and Commerce (TAOISEACH, 1950).
+Thus, despite public assurances of the "fullest support" of government, the IDA was handicapped by the wide scope of its brief and a concomitant lack of resources.

 On top of this, the opposition returned to government in 1951, and with them came the threat to abolish the IDA.
-The threat never materialized, however, as the new Government's interests had also been translated in favor of keeping the IDA, having 'always recognized ... that there would be some advantage in having a body outside the civil service, with powers and resources to promote the creation here of new industries' (PDDE, Vol.126, Col.1514, 12-July-1951).
-Intending to use the organization now that it existed, and following discussions with the IDA's chairman to arrange how it should operate, the Government decided to confine the organization's work to the promotion of new industry and to remove the burden of administrative work that had been handicapping its efforts (PDDE, Vol.126, Col.1515, 12-July-1951).
-Thus, while there was potential for dissidence with the change in government, thereby bringing into question what had already been gained, the new Government unburdened the IDA from the burden of administering protectionism such that it could focus on promoting new industry.
+The threat never materialized, however, as the new government's interests had also been translated in favor of keeping the IDA, having "always recognised ... that there would be some advantage in having a body outside the civil service, with powers and resources to promote the creation here of new industries" (PDDE, v.126, col.1514, 12-July-1951).
+Intending to use the organization now that it existed, and following discussions with the IDA's chairman to arrange how it should operate, the government decided to confine the organization's work to the promotion of new industry and to remove the burden of administrative work that had been handicapping its efforts (PDDE, v.126, col.1515, 12-July-1951).
+Thus, while there was potential for dissidence with the change in government, thereby bringing into question what had already been gained, the new government unburdened the IDA from the burden of administering protectionism such that it could focus on promoting new industry.

-As Figure 1 (below) shows, to this point in our story, the IDA emerged as the actor-network's obligatory passage point through which to overcome the problems/obstacles the actors face in attaining what they want.
+As Figure 2 (below) shows, to this point in our story, the IDA emerged as the actornetwork's obligatory passage point through which to overcome the problems/obstacles the actors face in attaining what they want.
 Having been enlisted and defined through problematization, each actor has submitted itself to being locked into place and to being enrolled.

-Figure 1: Initial problematization - Obligatory passage point and associations between actors.
+Figure 2: Initial problematization - Obligatory passage point and associations between actors.